java-dev-jason/JavaBudgetApp/README.md

 ## 🙋‍♂️ About

-Built by Jason Belzek as part of a learning project to explore Java records and basic data structures.
+Built by **Jason Belzek** as a personal learning project to explore Java records, I/O, and basic data structures.
-Feel free to fork, explore, and suggest improvements!
+Feel free to fork, explore, or suggest improvements!

 ---

 ## 🚀 Getting Started

 1. Clone the repository
-2. Compile and run `Main.java`
+2. Compile and run `Main.java`:
 ```bash
 javac Main.java
 java Main